Zhanjiang: Highway

-By 2025, Zhanjiang’s highway system is closely integrated with its rail and air networks, forming an intermodal transportation hub.
-This allows efficient movement of passengers and freight, reduces travel time, and strengthens Zhanjiang’s position as a regional trade and logistics center, particularly for Southwest China and Hainan Island.
+By 2025, Zhanjiang's highway system is closely integrated with its rail and air networks, forming an intermodal transportation hub.
+This allows efficient movement of passengers and freight, reduces travel time, and strengthens Zhanjiang's position as a regional trade and logistics center, particularly for Southwest China and Hainan Island.

 Tourism

 By 2025, Zhanjiang has developed into a coastal tourism and cultural hub, combining natural scenery, historical heritage, and modern leisure experiences.

+Recreation of the Lourdes cave (France), sacred for Catholics, behind the Saint Victor church, Xiashan district.